Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the first class of the year, in addition to information about the school, teachers, and various regulations that students must follow, the principal briefly discussed with students using easy-to-understand diagrams so that they could better visualize the 2018 General Education Program at the high school level, regulations on assessment and testing, regulations on high school graduation exams, changes in university admissions, and preparing documents for studying abroad...

-In particular, determining a direction to choose a combination of subjects, corresponding to choosing the exam subjects for the next three years, is an issue that the principal pays special attention to with students.
+In which, determining a direction to choose a combination of subjects, corresponding to choosing exam subjects for the next three years are issues that the principal pays special attention to for students.

 "All of my school's elective subject combinations include physics and chemistry.
 To have enough physics and chemistry teachers for 100% of the school's students next school year, we have to contract three more teachers.